Middle Eastern Languages and Cultures

 Teaching

-Every year, the department appoints graduate students as Graduate Student Instructors (GSIs) to teach discussion sections of lecture courses and sections of language courses.
+Every year, the department appoints graduate students as Graduate Student Instructors (GSIs) to teach discussion sections of lecture courses, sections of language courses, and self-designed Reading and Composition courses.
 As part of the PhD program requirements in Middle Eastern Languages and Cultures, each graduate student should act as a GSI for a minimum of one course during their graduate career.
 In exceptional cases, this requirement may be waived with the approval of a student's faculty advisory committee.

 Master's Degree Requirements